axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/index.rst

 ..

 Structure of the JSON:

    ``names``: Multilingual name of the menu entry.

    .. important::
          The displayed name will follow the language setting of the account.

    ``icon``: Icon of the menu entry.
-Portal supports Streamline and Awesome icons.
+Portal supports both Streamline and FontAwesome icons.